 How to Clean Your Grill Without a Grill Brush

-Grillers beware: while the coming summer season may conjure up thoughts of warm nights, crisp cold beers and gatherings around the barbecue, there are some things that you may want to take into consideration before firing up the grill.
+Grillers beware: While the coming summer season may conjure up thoughts of warm nights, crisp cold beers, and gatherings around the barbecue, there are potential dangers that you may want to take into consideration before firing up the grill.

-Earlier this May, a New Jersey man checked into a hospital to learn that the pain he suffered from what he thought was appendicitis was actually the result of a 1 1/2 –inch-long metallic bristle piercing his large intestine.
-The life-threatening object is believed to have been a disarmed member of the family’s grill brush that later became embedded in the man’s steak dinner.
-Several other cases of this happening have also been reported out of Rhode Island.
+In May of 2012, a New Jersey man checked into a hospital to learn that the pain he suffered from what he thought was appendicitis was actually the result of a 1½-inch-long metallic bristle piercing his large intestine.
+The life-threatening object is believed to have come from the family’s grill brush — it is likely that it came loose when the grill was being cleaned and later became made its way into the man’s steak dinner.
+Several other cases have also been reported.

 Though instances of this particular medical emergency are relatively rare (and they may not throw everyone up in arms over grill brushes), they are still serious.
 Loose bristles from a grill brush cause severe abdominal pain when ingested, can perforate the intestines, and may require surgery to remove.

 If you’re cleaning your grill with a bristled brush, make sure you always inspect the grill grates carefully before cooking on them.
 Or try one of these brush-free methods for cleaning your grill: